ThFeneuil/python-elmo/README.md

 Sometimes, it is impossible to run the simulation thanks the simple method ```run``` of the project class.
 Indeed, sometimes the Python script is executed in the environment where _Python-ELMO_ cannot launch the ELMO tool.
 For example, it is the case where _Python-ELMO_ is used in SageMath on Windows.
 On Windows, SageMath installation relies on the Cygwin POSIX emulation system and it can be a problem.

 To offer a solution, _Python-ELMO_ can be used thanks to a client-server link.
-The idea is you must launch the script ```run_server.py``` which will listen (by default) at port 5000 in localhost.
+The idea is you must launch the following script which will listen (by default) at port 5000 in localhost.

 ```bash
 python -m elmo run-server